gottbrecht/guess/README.md

-This is the Guess The Number - Reversed game
+This is the Guess The Number - Reversed game + Binary Search algorithm